 The Designated Safeguarding Lead: Emma Bullworthy (DHT for Inclusion)

-Deputy Designated Safeguarding Leads: Sam Daly (Head Teacher), Harriet Russell (Deputy Head), Nathaniel Blanks (Assistant Head), Sheldon Brown (Learning Mentor)
+Deputy Designated Safeguarding Leads: Sam Daly (Head Teacher), Harriet Russell (Deputy Head), Natalie Mckenzie (Assistant Head), Sheldon Brown (Learning Mentor)

 The Nominated Governors for safeguarding children are: Allison Allen (Chair of Governors) and Laura Macinnes (Parent Governor)